CuminAndPotato/PXL-Clock/README.md

 ---

-## About PXL-Clock
+## About PXL Clock

-The **PXL-Clock** is a device designed to display various fun clocks, animations, short stories, visuals and other creative things - all on a 24x24 pixel display.
+The **PXL Clock** is a device designed to display various fun clocks, animations, short stories, visuals and other creative things - all on a 24x24 pixel display.
 Whether you want to keep track of the current time in a futuristic manner or develop your own mini-apps to run on the clock, this project provides a flexible platform for creativity.

 ---

 ## Releases

 You’ll find our official firmware and software packages under the [**Releases**](../../releases) section.
-The PXL-Clock updates itself over-the-air, so no manual steps required.
+The PXL Clock updates itself over-the-air, so no manual steps required.

 ---

 ## Filing Issues and Ideas

 Have an idea for a new feature or discovered a bug?
-Help us improve the PXL-Clock by creating a new issue in this repository.
+Help us improve the PXL Clock by creating a new issue in this repository.
 We welcome:

 - Hardware-related feedback or design modifications
 - Software feature requests, improvements, or bug reports
-- Use case suggestions or creative ways to integrate PXL-Clock into your projects
+- Use case suggestions or creative ways to integrate PXL Clock into your projects

 Just head over to the [**Issues**](../../issues) tab and click **New Issue** to get started.